j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 The following is a description of the files in a base NOS3 scenario that need modified in order to have a constellation with lunar focus scenario.

-These files fall into four categories:  top level configuration, 42 configuration, simulation configuration, and flight software configuration.
+These files fall into three categories:  top level configuration, 42 configuration, and simulation configuration.

 ### Top Level Configuration
 The top level configuration file that needs modified is `cfg/nos3-mission.xml`.